What Do Parents Ask?

 Program Leaders prepare meals on-site and can usually accommodate vegetarian, vegan, gluten-free, and other common dietary needs with advance notice.
 Please list all allergies and dietary restrictions on the medical form so staff can plan ahead.
 A few meals may be eaten in town during outings.
 Students with strict dietary needs may want to bring a few favorite shelf-stable snacks as backup.

-Most core costs are included in the program price.
+Most core costs are included in the program tuition.
 We recommend approximately $100–150 for souvenirs, extra snacks, and any airport food on travel days.
-Personal spending money is not included in the program price.
+Personal spending money is not included in the program tuition.

 Colorado Summer Camps is a domestic US program.
 US students and students already authorized to enter the United States do not need a separate visa for this program.
 International students traveling on non-US passports are responsible for confirming any US entry requirements (including visa, ESTA, or other documentation) before traveling.